hds-lab/d3tutorial/public/tutorials/barchart.md

 Let's break that down into sections.

-The first call, `.attr('x', 0)` just ensures that the left edge of each rectangle is at zero.
+The first line, `.attr('x', 0)` just ensures that the left edge of each rectangle is at zero pixels.

 Next, we set the `y` attribute with `.attr('y', function(d) {...})`.
 D3 goes through every element and calls the provided function